Part of speech: adjective

 "The book of poetry was written in an aureate style."

 A fortuneteller might claim your aura is aureate, but they don't have the same etymology.
 "Aura" comes from the Latin for "a breeze," while "aureate," or "gold," comes from the Latin "aurum," which, you guessed it, means "gold."

 Did you Know?

-When describing language, aureate means fancy or elaborate.
+When describing language, "aureate" means "fancy or elaborate."
 But the process of aureation describes how languages evolve.
-When one language is improved or heightened by borrowing from another, that's called aureation.
-Loan words are considered a form of aureation.
+When one language is improved or heightened by borrowing from another, that's called "aureation."
+Loanwords, such as "hors d'oevres" from French, are considered a form of aureation.